Home » Guides » Conservation Easements

 Display to header level

-A conservation easement limits certain uses of the land in order to advance one or more conservation objectives while keeping the land in the owner’s control.
-It is established by mutual agreement of a landowner and a private land trust or government.
+A conservation easement limits certain uses of the land to advance identified conservation objectives while keeping the land in the owner’s control.
+It is established by mutual agreement of the landowner and a nonprofit land trust or government.
+The easement continues no matter who owns the land in the future.

 Introduction

-Tens of thousands of properties important to people—millions of acres of farms, forests, scenic hillsides, historic landscapes, green spaces in cities, etc.—have been conserved with conservation easements.
-While the first conservation easement was established in the late 19th century, the tool did not come into common use until the late 20th century.
+Tens of thousands of properties important to people—millions of acres of farms, forests, historic landscapes, urban green spaces, and other lands—have been conserved with conservation easements.
+The first conservation easement was established in the late 19th century, with use becoming widespread in the late 20th century.

-A conservation easement is established by mutual agreement between a landowner and a private land trust or government.[1]
+A conservation easement is established by mutual agreement between a landowner and a holder (which can be a private land trust or government.) [i] The landowner either donates, sells, or bargain sells the easement to the holder.
 The easement limits certain uses of the land in order to achieve particular conservation objectives while keeping the land in the owner’s control.
 The owner may continue to use the land as the owner wishes—within the constraints agreed to when establishing the easement.
-As the holder of the conservation easement, the land trust has the right to block inappropriate uses of the land.
+As the holder of the conservation easement, the land trust has the right (and responsibility) to block uses that violate these constraints.

-The conservation easement, which is an interest in real property, continues in force no matter who owns the land in the future.
+The conservation easement continues in force no matter who owns the land in the future.
 Practically all conservation easements are designed to be perpetual; for nearly all land trusts and circumstances, this is non-negotiable.

-A conservation easement can’t be created without a land trust or government that is willing to hold it.
-Land trusts working in a particular geographic area can be found at www.findalandtrust.org or, in Pennsylvania, at WeConservePA.org/groups.
+A conservation easement cannot be created without a land trust or government that is willing to hold it.
+WeConservePA and the Land Trust Alliance both provide tools for finding land trusts appropriate to a particular geography.

-Although usually not the determining factor in a landowner’s decision-making, federal income tax, estate tax, and potentially other tax benefits are available in conjunction with the donation and bargain sale of easements that meet certain requirements.
+Although usually not the determining factor in a landowner’s decision-making, federal income tax and potentially other tax benefits are available in conjunction with the donation and bargain sale of easements that meet certain requirements.

 Planning the Conservation Easement